P34br41n/P34br41n.github.io/_pages/about.md

 A random dude in Cybersec with too much spare time

 ## What is this all about?
-Some knowledge about things and thingies that I use on the daily on the job
+Some knowledge about things and thingies that I use/have used on the job

 ## Where are you based?
 Canada ATM